Kerchner’s

 combinations of the bases of A, T, C, and G, such as CAG which codes for the

 amino acid named Glycine.
-The various triplet base combinations
+The various triplet base combinations are then linked

 Amplification - An increase in the number